hundredyearfarms/Hundred-Year-Farm-Project/README.md

 - A utility building (pumphouse with drip irrigation mixing equipment, computer controls, sensors, and lights for plant germination).
 - An equiped workshop with office space (2 people 8 hours per day).
-- A three season cabin (2 people, 24 hours, spring, summer, and fall).
+- A three season working cabin (2 people, 24 hours, spring, summer, and fall).

 **OWNERS**